izedomi/flutter_squad/README.md

 ## Parameters
 To initialize a transaction, you need to pass details such as email, first name, last name, amount, transaction reference, etc to the Squad.checkout() method.
 The Email, amount, and currency are required.
 You can also pass any other additional information in the metadata field.

-To Customize the appbar to suit your project's theme color use the `AppConfig` object on the Squad.checkout() method.

 ## Example
 ``` dart